google.com, pub-6952772305928907, DIRECT, f08c47fec0942fa0

-As well as the bulbs and the lambs we have the spring equinox, and today, the equinox, there’s a full moon; the third and final supermoon of 2019.
+Along with the hopeful spring bulbs and lambs we welcome the equinox and, today, there’s a full moon; the third and final supermoon of 2019.

 The equinox is quite simply that time when the day and night are of equal length; there’s a balance in these days, but also a sense of polarisation.
-It feels as if we are hanging on a pendulum, in free-fall, suspended as the world is about to be set into motion.
-Like a rollercoaster, suspended just before the drop.
-The days and nights are equal; but the tides give their most extreme versions of themselves with the high ones licking the tops of piers and the low ones revealing all kinds of mysteries from the murky depths.
+It feels as if we are hanging on a pendulum, in free-fall, suspended as the world is about to be set into motion; like a rollercoaster at that point before the drop.
+The days and nights are equal; but the tides give their most extreme versions of themselves; licking the tops of piers at their height and, as they recede, revealing all kinds of mysteries from the murky depths below.

 This year I chose to welcome the spring.
 I wanted to experience it and give thanks for its return.